franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

+- Check what happens when you upload an image in the status form.
 - Add something to delete statuses automatically every 24 hours.
 - Remember to make a button "area" that covers 75 of the li weight (contact status display) also make all the chats buttons have an area that covers the 75% of the father, anything outside that should be considered